 Gender Analysis Reports

-Following the adoption of the local CEDAW Ordinance, and the development of the Gender Analysis Guidelines (above), seven City & County of San Francisco departments underwent the intensive analysis process, providing their reports to the CEDAW Task Force.
-The Task Force (no longer active) made recommendations to each Department, and departments themselves identified areas of growth to address following the analysis.
-Follow-up reports have been provided to either the Task Force or to the Commission on the Status of Women about these departments' progress in acheiving gender equality in their programs, managment, and budgets.
-Specific programs or aspects of three additional departments were analyzed in the following years.
+Following the adoption of the local CEDAW Ordinance and the development of the Gender Analysis Guidelines (below), seven City & County of San Francisco departments underwent the intensive analysis process, providing their reports to the CEDAW Task Force.
+The Task Force (no longer active) made recommendations to each Department, and departments themselves identified areas of growth.
+Follow-up reports have been provided to either the Task Force or to the Commission on the Status of Women about these departments' progress in achieving gender equality in their programs, management, and budgets.
+Specific programs or aspects of additional departments were analyzed in the following years.

 - 2014 Department of Children, Youth, and Their Families Gender Analysis Report

 - 2014 Department of Animal Care and Control Gender Analysis Report

 - 2006 Department on the Status of Women Gender Analysis Report (2013 Update)